-Parent-Teacher Organizations (and like-named entities) support the critical relationship between schools and parents, the primary educators of their children.
-These organizations help the head of school/principal advance the school's mission.
+Parent-teacher (and/or home-school) organizations are sponsored by the school to promote a cooperative effort at meeting certain needs of the child.
+The parent organization is subject in all respects to the control of the school.
 All parent organization activities and all materials prepared by parents must be submitted to the principal/director for approval prior to implementation and/or distribution.